Why do your dentures hurt? There are many potential causes of denture pain, but one of the most common is dry mouth.

 Radiation therapy is the easiest to consider and discard.
 Either you’ve gotten radiation treatment or you haven’t.
 Dehydration can be tested just by increasing your fluid intake.
 Xerostomia is one of the more common side effects of medication, so if you’re taking one or more prescriptions, you should look at the labels or talk to your doctor to learn whether your medication might be responsible.
 Illnesses that can cause dry mouth include Sjögren’s syndrome, diabetes, and rheumatoid arthritis.

-Finally, dentures themselves can in some cases be responsible for dry mouth.
+As a general rule, dentures are not the primary cause of dry mouth.
+However, they can make dry mouth worse.
 They may prevent stimulation of salivary glands or cause you to hold your mouth open, drying your mouth out.

 Managing Dry Mouth